Make It In Washington Project

-- Funding for tuition and education expenses for targeted employees to gain the skills and technology know-how required for a successful manufacturing operation.
+- Funding for tuition for targeted employees to gain the skills and technology know-how required for a successful manufacturing operation.
 Courses are offered through Highline and Shoreline Colleges, and Washington State University’s Global Initiative Program.

 - Technical Assistance from Impact Washington, our state’s non-profit manufacturing consultation service.
 Impact Washington will provide guidance and experienced advice in improving operational efficiencies, staff advancement, and navigating the risk involved in pursuing new customers, new markets and new products.

 - The focus will define an assessment of the enterprise value of a company that will serve as a baseline to quantify the effectiveness of any staff and operational change efforts and build a plan for growth.

 Are you interested in the Make it in Washington Grant?
 Contact Mike Brennan, (360) 709-4616.

 Resources and Contacts:

 Innovate Washington Foundation

 The Center of Excellence for Global Trade & Supply Chain Management

 Washington State University - Global Initiative Program